Vaterländischer Künstlerverein: Background

 In 1819, the Viennese publishing house of Cappi & Diabelli invited a number of Austrian composers to contribute one variation each for the piano, on a theme written by Anton Diabelli himself, one of the principals of the firm.
 Diabelli's theme is usually described as a waltz, but in form it has more of the character of a Ländler.
 Carl Czerny was asked to also provide a coda as a suitable way of rounding out the collection.
 Ludwig van Beethoven exceeded his brief by writing no less than 33 variations, and entered into negotiations with Diabelli to have his set published separately from the others.
-Beethoven's first biographer Anton Schindler wrote that the project was first devised in the winter of 1822-23, but this is an error, as Czerny's manuscript is dated 7 May 1819 and Franz Schubert's variation is known to have been written in March 1821.
+Beethoven's first biographer, Anton Schindler, wrote that the project was first devised in the winter of 1822–23, but this is an error, as Czerny's manuscript is dated 7 May 1819 and Franz Schubert's variation is known to have been written in March 1821.
 Czerny's was the earliest variation to be written and, as he also wrote the coda, it is likely that Diabelli involved him in the project from the very beginning.
 It is also likely that the invitations were sent not long before Czerny's contributions were written (May 1819), but certainly no later.

 It is not known exactly what lay behind this project, other than perhaps a simple act of self-promotion, either for the firm or for Diabelli himself.
 The combined contributions were published as Vaterländischer Künstlerverein, in two parts.
 Part I was published by Cappi & Diabelli in June 1823, and consisted of Beethoven's 33 variations (now known as the Diabelli Variations, Op.
-120), with a dedication to Mme Antonie von Brentano.
+120), with a dedication to Antonie Brentano.
 By the time the second part was published, the two principals, Diabelli and Pietro Cappi had parted company, and Diabelli had joined with Anton Spina and renamed the firm Diabelli & Co.
 Part II was published in late 1823 or early 1824 by Diabelli & Co., and includes the other 50 variations and Czerny's coda.

 It is also not known how many composers were approached, but 51 responded to the invitation.
 Some well-known names such as Ignaz von Seyfried and Joseph Weigl do not appear.
 Whether they were not interested in participating or whether they were not even approached is not known.

-Leaving Beethoven's 33 variations to one side, 48 of the other 50 composers wrote only the one variation they were asked for.
+Apart from Beethoven's 33 variations, 48 of the other 50 composers wrote only the one variation they were asked for.
 Franz Xaver Wolfgang Mozart and Gottfried Rieger wrote two variations each, but only one from each of them was originally published.